cfpb/design-system/docs/pages/typography.md

   ### Line length

-  Comfortable line length allows the user’s eyes to flow easily from the end of one line to the beginning of the next.
+  Comfortable line length allows the reader’s eyes to flow easily from the end of one line to the beginning of the next.
 The ideal line length is 66 characters, including spaces, though lengths may range from 45 to 90 characters.

-  In digital materials, users are afforded some level of control over line length by narrowing their browser window or changing the type size display on their devices.
-In printed materials, users do not have this control.
+  In digital materials, readers are afforded some level of control over line length by narrowing their browser window or changing the type size display on their devices.
+In printed materials, readers do not have this control.
 For this reason, special effort should be made to use a line length as close as possible to 66 characters in printed materials.
 This can be achieved by using a multi-column layout or larger margins.

   ![Line length](/design-system/images/uploads/line_length_040121.png)